COYOTES (32-19-9) at LIGHTNING (34-18-7)

 With three games left on their current five-game road trip, the Coyotes have an opportunity to put some space between themselves and the rest of the Conference before closing March with a season-high six-game homestand.

-Lightning: The Lightning opened February by ending a season-high six-game win streak.
+: The Lightning opened February by ending a season-high six-game win streak.
 They have since gone 2-3-2, allowing some of the teams behind them to creep further up the Conference standings.
-Against the visiting Panthers on Saturday, Tampa Bay squandered a 2-1 lead with three minutes left in regulation before losing 3-2 in a shootout that saw the conspicuous absence of star scorers Steven Stamkos, Vincent Lecavalier, and Martin St. Louis.
+Against the visiting Panthers on Saturday, Tampa Bay squandered a 2-1 lead with three minutes left in regulation before losing 3-2 in a shootout that saw the conspicuous absence of star scorers Steven Stamkos

 While Stamkos almost won the game in overtime, hitting a post on a power play, he went goalless for the fifth straight game but continues to lead the League with 40 tallies.
 During Stamkos’ five-game drought, the Lightning have gone 1-2-2, their only win coming in overtime against Carolina.

 "It's a tough one to take," Lightning coach Guy Boucher said after the Florida loss.
 "We outshot them, out-chance them.
 They scored on the same shots we made, but ours didn't go in."

 : Doan has 5 points in his current five-game point streak while his Coyotes teammate Taylor Pyatt

 has 6 points in his last seven games. … St. Louis has 7 points (all assists) in his current six-game point streak.
 Marc-Andre Bergeron

 has 5 points in the six games he has played since joining the Lightning on Feb.
 6.